bencheee/woofdotcom/README.md

 ### 8.1 Acknowledgements

-- My mentor for continuous helpful feedback
+- My mentor Felipe Souza Alarcon for continuous helpful feedback

 - Tutor support at Code Institute for their support